aws/karpenter-provider-aws/website/content/en/v0.9.0/tasks/scheduling.md

 * **Node selection**: Choose to run on a node that is has a particular label (`nodeSelector`).
 * **Node affinity**: Draws a pod to run on nodes with particular attributes (affinity).
 * **Topology spread**: Use topology spread to help insure availability of the application.
+* **Pod affinity/anti-affinity**: Draws pods towards or away from topology domains based on the scheduling of other pods.

 Karpenter supports standard Kubernetes scheduling constraints.
 This allows you to define a single set of rules that apply to both existing and provisioned capacity.